Top of the page

 It's important to see a doctor when you're in severe pain.
 If you try to manage the pain yourself, you could fall back into your old habits with opioids.

-An important part of preventing a relapse is to make sure the doctor knows about your history of dependence.
+An important part of preventing a relapse is to make sure the doctor knows about your history of opioid use disorder.
 Even when you see a doctor for some other reason than pain, make sure he or she knows.

 You may feel embarrassed or ashamed to talk about it.
 But don't let these feelings stand in your way.
 Your doctor is there to help you.
 He or she needs to know about your history in order to get you the right treatment.